gatsbyjs/gatsby/examples/using-remark/src/pages/2018-01-27---custom-components/index.md

 By using `rehype-react` with the `htmlAst` field, you can write custom React components and then reference them from your Markdown files.

+*Note: this functionality was added in version 1.7.31 of gatsby-transformer-remark*

 ## Writing a component

 Write the component the way you normally would.
 For example, here's a simple "Counter" component: